paralax/ColossalOpera/easy/harshad_number.md

 Easy

+# Tags

+number theory, integer sequence, divisors

 # Description

-In recreational mathematics, a Harshad number (or Niven number) in a given number base, is an integer that is divisible by the sum of its digits when written in that base.
+In recreational mathematics, a [Harshad number](https://en.wikipedia.org/wiki/Harshad_number) (or Niven number) in a given number base, is an integer that is divisible by the sum of its digits when written in that base.
 Harshad numbers in base n are also known as *n*-Harshad (or *n*-Niven) numbers.
 Harshad numbers were defined by D. R. Kaprekar, a mathematician from India.
 The word "Harshad" comes from the Sanskrit *harsa* (joy) + *da* (give), meaning joy-giver.
 The term “Niven number” arose from a paper delivered by Ivan M. Niven at a conference on number theory in 1977.

 Thus, you can observe that number 21 is a Harshad number - 21 / (2 + 1) = 7.